It’s Two Towns in One

 And of course there were sponges – lots and lots of sponges.
 In fact, there is a courtyard which historically had served as the international sponge exchange.

-“At one time all the sponges bought and sold in the United States came right through here,” said Athena Klimis-Tsardoulias of Tarpon Sponge, Inc.
+“At one time all the sponges bought and sold in the United States came right through here,” Athena Klimis-Tsardoulias of Tarpon Sponge, Inc. told us.

 Her small shop at the corner of the Exchange is all things sponges.
 From personal bath sponges, to utility sponges and sponge baskets she has them all.
 And most all of them are locally harvested.

 “We have a few varieties that come from Greece – but those are the ones that don’t grow here,” she said.

 A direct descendant of sponge harvesters and sellers, she has a large photo of her great grandfather standing beside a mountain of sponges at the turn of the last century, waiting for the auction to begin.
 She also has a family heirloom on a nearby shelf – an actual deep sea helmet worn by family members who went down into the Gulf in search of those sponges.

 In addition to the sponges, the shop has shells, olive oil products and even DVD copies of the 1953 film classic “Beneath the 12 Mile Reef.”
 Starring Robert Wagner and Gilbert Roland, the motion picture depicts the fierce competition among sponge fishermen, which forces a Greek-American family to fish in the dangerous 12-mile reef area of the Gulf of Mexico.

 Apparently, there has been a company open with a very similar name, but Tarpon Sponge, Inc. is the real deal.

 Shopping for sponges can work up an appetite, which took us to Hella’s restaurant and bakery.
 It is the home of all kinds of Greek specialties including Dolmades (stuffed grape leaves), Spanakopita and naturally, the world-famous Saganaki – the flaming cheese dish.